tmoerkerken/yml-resume/README.md

 Note that additional context is provided with `--help`.
 For quick generation with defaults, use `make create`.

 ## Theming
-Currently one theme is created, called `graytopia`.
+Currently one theme is provided, called `graytopia`.
 Theme settings like accent colors can be configured via `themes/<theme_name>/defaults.cfg`.

 ## Development
 ### Hot reloading: